coleenho/code-review-game/reviewer.md

 > Challenge yourself to provide positive comments in a code review.

 Prepare yourself for the code review.
 Set aside 10-60 minutes for the review and preferably as soon as you are invited to provide timely feedback.
 For a live code review, be sure to look at all the changes beforehand so you can bring your questions to the meeting.
-For both live and offline reviews, follow the checklist below to prepare yourself and identify common mistakes (see the Gotchas section near the end of the paper).
+For both live and offline reviews, follow the checklist below to prepare yourself and identify common mistakes (see the Gotchas section).

 ## Code Review Guidelines
 Just as The Author has three phases of the code review process, so does The Reviewer: before, during, and after code review.
 Unlike The Author, The Reviewer will spend most of their time in Phase 2.
 Phase 1 is still important, however, because it helps The Reviewer determine the readiness and plan for the code review.